hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.

+!!! tip

+    Byzantine fault tolerant is the ability to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 ### Liveness

 Clique is more fault tolerant than IBFT 2.0.
 Clique tolerates up to half of the validators failing.